Horizons Speakers Bureau

 - Distribute evaluation forms to the audience for their comments

-- Submit a final report to NJCH that includes a brief narrative, completed evaluations, copies of the finalized publicity materials, and a listing of expenses incurred by the organization
+- Submit a final report to NJCH that includes a brief narrative, completed evaluations, copies of the finalized publicity materials, and a listing of expenses (cash and in-kind) incurred by the organization

 Can the host organization charge admission?